 Tab/Link Information Manager Admin Click this tab to view and navigate through the Radia Database.
-Server must be installed to the same computer as the Configuration Server.
+Note: In order to use this feature, the Radia Integration Server must be installed to the same computer as the Configuration Server.
 Reporting Click this tab to go to Web-based reports that show the information collected through the Inventory Manager.
 This area is specific to and is the primary focal point for the Inventory Manager.
 Site Click this tab to go to a place where custom HTML can be stored.
 This area is specific to the Radia Integration Server.
 Server Admin Click this tab to change the settings of the Web server itself.
 This area is specific to the Radia Integration Server.
 Home Click this link at any time to return to the Radia Integration Server home page.
 Support Click this link at any time to open another Web browser pointing at the HP home page.
 From here, you can access support and technical publications as well as our corporate information.
 Info Click this link to go to additional Radia Integration Server documentation.

-Table 23: Radia Integration Server - Tabs and Links
+Table 24Radia Integration Server - Tabs and Links